Estimated reading time: 6 minutes

-Major research firms indicate that 75% of most companies’ future profits will come from approximately 25% of their existing customer base.
-That means you have a tremendous opportunity to generate more sales from your existing customers, so long as you give them a good reason to return.
-An effective way to get your customers back in store, or back to your website, is with a customer loyalty program.
+According to Customer Thermometer, 80% of most businesses’ future profits will come from approximately 20% of their existing customer base¹.
+That means you have a tremendous opportunity to generate more sales from your current customers, so long as you give them a good reason to return.
+A customer loyalty program is an effective way to get your customers back in-store or to your website.

-Most customers will not carry punch cards or loyalty cards, and they have no interest in downloading another app to their smartphones.
+Most customers will not carry punch cards or loyalty cards and are not interested in downloading another smartphone app.
 So, you need a loyalty program that is convenient and easy to use for your customers.
-There is no one-size-fits-all model for loyalty programs, as every small business has different products, services, goals and sales strategies.
-To eliminate the guesswork and point you in the right direction, keep reading this Balboa Capital blog post.
-You will learn how to start a customer loyalty program that can keep your customers coming back, again and again.
+There is no one-size-fits-all model for loyalty programs, as every small business has different products, services, goals, and sales strategies.
+Keep reading this Balboa Capital blog post to eliminate the guesswork and point you in the right direction.
+You will learn how to start a customer loyalty program that can keep your customers coming back again and again.

 Choose the rewards you want to offer.

 The first step is to decide which types of rewards you want to include in your customer loyalty program.
 The goal is to have unique and compelling rewards that generate excitement among your customers, leading to repeat business.
 Research studies reveal that saving money is very important to B2C and B2B customers.
 It is up there with quality products and services, personalized service, positive online reviews, and convenience.

 Therefore, consider rewards that have an economic motivation.
 Some ideas include special discounts, gifts with purchases (in-store and online), points programs, complimentary shipping, birthday perks, and anniversary perks.

 Offering customers percentage-based discounts and incentives is a proven way to generate sales and upsell customers in almost every industry.
 You can send them coupons in the mail or via email.
 Most shoppers use physical coupons, digital coupons, and coupon codes.
 Coupons with special discounts or incentives might not be as profitable for your small business, but your customers will appreciate them.